-- > All trees on campus should be named scientifically. - Create more space for planting. - > Grow potted plants in both the corridor and class rooms. - > Beautify the college building with indoor plants.
+- ➤ All trees on campus should be named scientifically. - > Create more space for planting. - > Grow potted plants in both the corridor and class rooms. - Create an automatic drip irrigation system. - ➤ Not just celebrating Environment Day but making it a daily habit. - ➤ Beautify the college building with indoor plants. - Providing funds to the nature club for making the campus greener.